itshadar/itshadar/README.md

 # Hello, I'm Hadar Ber!

 Hi there!👋
-I'm a Backend Engineer with a 4-year journey in the elite IDF Matzov unit.
+I'm a Backend Engineer with a 6-year journey in the cyber security field.
 My professional path is marked by a strong focus on crafting and architecting robust Python-based backend systems, with a particular emphasis on leveraging the unique capabilities of graph databases.
 I'm deeply passionate about high-quality engineering, driven by a commitment to create software that truly makes a difference! 🚀